stevenleeg/grooveboat/README.md

 $ yarn start
 ```

+And you'll be ready to go.
+You can visit http://localhost:1234 to see the UI.
+Note that changing the code will cause the development server to automatically
+refresh.

-Or, if you wish to deploy this to your own server, you can run
+If you wish to deploy this to a production environment, you can run:

 ```
 $ yarn build